-If you are working on multi-server application environment where you have a requirement to share a file system between multiple servers, then you got to setup NFS (Network File System).
+If you are working on a multi-server application environment where you have a requirement to share a file system between multiple servers, then you got to set up NFS (Network File System).

-NFS let you share the file system on more than one server, but implementation requires some administration skills.
+NFS lets you share the file system on more than one server, but implementation requires some administration skills.

-In traditional infrastructure environment, you may have to involve multiple teams and would take time to create NFS.
-But if you are using AWS, you can get it done in few minutes with their EFS (Elastic File System) service.
+In a traditional infrastructure environment, you may have to involve multiple teams and would take time to create NFS.
+But if you are using AWS, you can get it done in a few minutes with their EFS (Elastic File System) service.

-AWS EFS let you create a scalable file storage to be used on EC2.
+AWS EFS lets you create scalable file storage to be used on EC2.
 You don’t have to bother about capacity forecasting as it can scale up or down on-demand.

-A quick illustration was taken from the AWS page to give you an idea how it works.
+A quick illustration was taken from the AWS page to give you an idea of how it works.